 Raising awareness about Victoria's critically endangered Helmeted Honeyeater

 The Friends of the Helmeted Honeyeater formed in May 1989 when the population of the Helmeted Honeyeater’s reached a critically low level of 50 birds.
-We share a concern for the future of our critically endangered Victorian bird emblem (the only bird endemic to Victoria) and want to contribute to the conservation of Australia’s unique flora and fauna.
+We share a concern for the future of our critically endangered Victorian bird emblem and want to contribute to the conservation of Australia’s unique flora and fauna.

 - To protect existing habitat and plant future habitat for the Helmeted Honeyeater

 - To raise awareness about the plight of the Helmeted Honeyeater and enlist broad community support for the Recovery project.

 Indigenous Plant Nursery

 Drop in and visit our community nursery for a wide range of local indigenous plants at very affordable prices...